-What is wasting your IT training budget?
+What is wasting your IT training budget?by

 No-one likes wasting money.
 Nigel Warren from TTS suggests ways to “lean” your IT Training.